 • Advanced MRI with DTI sequence: This advanced version of an MRI maps out specific parts of the brain.

-• SPECT scan: This scan identifies parts of the brain that have been negatively affected.
+• SPECT scan: A SPECT (Single Photon Emission Computed Tomography) scan identifies parts of the brain that have been negatively affected.

-Once you’ve been thoroughly evaluated by a physician, you’ll be presented with a variety of treatment options for your symptoms.
+Once you’ve been thoroughly evaluated, your physician will likely present a variety of treatment options for your post-concussion symptoms.
 Some facilities depend primarily on cognitive behavioral therapies, which have shown strong results for improving sleep for those suffering from PCS.
 Others may focus on vestibular therapies for improved balance, psychological interventions for symptoms like depression or anxiety, or neuro-optical therapy for blurred or double vision.

-However, in most cases, these treatments only address the symptoms of post-concussion syndrome, and not the underlying cause.
+However, in most cases, these treatments only address the symptoms of post-concussion syndrome, and not the underlying cause: damage to delicate brain tissue.

 If you’re looking for PCS relief, the Aviv Medical Program can be your answer.
-Our multidisciplinary program is designed to address both the symptoms and the cause of your PCS by healing your damaged brain tissue.
-What makes our program unique is that it is equipped with a diverse team of medical staff under one roof to give you the holistic care and attention you deserve:
+Our customized, multidisciplinary program is designed to address both the symptoms and the cause of your PCS by treating your damaged brain tissue.
+Our program is unique because it is managed by a diverse team of clinical experts, all under one roof, to provide the personalized care and attention you deserve:

-• The Aviv Medical Program can include a combination of hyperbaric oxygen therapy (HBOT), cognitive and physical training, and dietary coaching.
-In numerous clinical trials, HBOT has been shown to improve the flow of both blood and oxygen to damaged brain tissue, encouraging the healing process.
+• The Aviv Medical Program can include a combination of hyperbaric oxygen therapy (HBOT), cognitive exercises, physical training, and dietary coaching.
+In numerous clinical trials, a specific protocol of HBOT has been shown to improve the flow of both blood and oxygen to damaged brain tissue, encouraging recovery.

 • Our patients have reported improved cognition (attention, memory, focus, balance, etc.) upon participating in our program.
 In fact, 96% of Aviv’s clients have experienced clinically verifiable improvements in cognitive function after completing the program.

 • Our customized program is backed by over a decade of research in both adults and children.
-Explore more data from The Sagol Center for Hyperbaric Medicine and Research.
+Explore more data from The Sagol Center for Hyperbaric Medicine and Research, one of the world’s largest and most advanced facilities of its kind.

-• Medical analysis: A three-day medical, physiological, and cognitive assessment conducted by Aviv’s medical staff (physicians, neuropsychologists, physiotherapists, physiologists, and nurses).
-This includes advanced brain imaging, cellular analysis, neurocognitive testing and more.
+• Medical analysis: A thorough assessment conducted by Aviv’s clinical staff (physicians, neuropsychologists, physiotherapists, physiologists, and nurses).
+Depending on your symptoms and concerns, your pre-treatment evaluation can include advanced brain imaging, cellular analysis, neurocognitive testing, and more.

-• Personalized treatment plan: Individualized plans may include HBOT, brain and physical training, and dietary coaching to build the best possible foundation for recovery.
+• Personalized treatment plan: Based on the results of your assessment, our team develops a treatment plan specifically for you.
+Your customized Aviv Medical Program may include HBOT, cognitive and physical training, and dietary coaching to build the best possible foundation for recovery.

-• Post-treatment assessment: After completion of the program, the initial tests are repeated to measure progress and make future recommendations for ongoing recovery.
+• Post-treatment assessment: At your request, after completion of the program, we can repeat the initial tests to measure progress and make recommendations for ongoing progress.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age